-

 Congratulations to Mike Chilvers!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Racer

-Mike Chilvers was living in Maryland, USA, in the late 1970s, where he began racing BMX in 1977 and went on to win the Maryland State Title before returning home to Manchester later that year — bringing his race bike with him.
-His first UK race took place on December 28, 1980, at Ipswich (Coddenham),…
+Mike Chilvers was living in Maryland, USA, in the late 1970s where he began racing BMX in 1977 and went on to win the Maryland State Title before returning home to Manchester later that same year, bringing his race bike back with him.
+His first UK race took place on December 28, 1980, at Ipswich,…

 -